maandag 2 juni 2025

 Rastafari and psychology

 I got the idea for the above theme because of a chapter – or rather: article – I read in a collective volume of scholarly articles about Jamaica’s Rastafari movement.
 The collective volume is titled ‘Chanting down Babylon; the Rastafari reader’, published in 1998, and consists of 22 separate articles by various scholars, examining different aspects of the Rastafari movement, originating in Jamaica in the 1930s.
 Its history and (international) development.
+See also here (google books).

-Or better said: I Reread some articles, because I have that academic collection of articles for many years now, have read it already, and also used articles for some of these blog posts.
+Or better said: I reread some articles, because I have that academic collection of articles for many years now, have read it already, and also used articles for some of these blog posts.

 Yet, only some of the articles, I noticed upon rereading the volume recently.
 A part of them I quoted directly for essays for this/my blog (when relevant for my theme), or elsewhere, but all of the 22 articles/essays in it I have read, and became somehow part of my own personal knowledge base, to then connect it to more knowledge.
 “A So It Go”..
 (That’s how it goes), to say it in a Jamaican way.